bemeurer/bemeurer.github.io/content/post/0000-00-00-euclidean-spaces.md

 3. \\(C(A)^\perp = N(A^T)\\)
 4. \\(N( A^T )^\perp = C(A)\\)

-(@) I don't know whether these function names are right in english.
-IIRC, from my portuguse notes, L(A) is the space of the lines of a matrix, C(A) is the space of the columns, and N(A) is the kernel.
+(@) I don't know whether these function names are right in English.
+IIRC, from my Portuguese notes, L(A) is the space of the lines of a matrix, C(A) is the space of the columns, and N(A) is the kernel.

 ---